lsc-project/documentation/source/applymodificationondelete.rst

             jndiModifications.setDistinguishName(dn)
             jndiModifications.setNewDistinguishName(newDn);

-            // And apply the modification
+            // And apply the modification, again when not in dry run mode: if (!nomodrdn) {  // Check if we can move an entry
+                // Dry run disabled
                 services.apply(jndiModifications);
+            } else {
+                // Drymode enabled
+                java.lang.System.out.println("Moving this entry: " + dn + " to " + newDn);
+            }
             // Last,  not least, return 'false' so that the entry is not deleted false